machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ## Default Guidance

-Ghostwriter supports default guidance via `Ghostwriter#setDefaultPrompt(String)` (configured as `gw.guidance` / `-g, --guidance`).
-Default guidance is used when a file contains no embedded `@guidance:` directives (and can also be used by processor implementations for an optional folder-level processing step).
+Ghostwriter supports a default guidance prompt (stored as `defaultPrompt`) that is applied when a file does not contain embedded `@guidance:` directives.

 ### Purpose